Carolyn Barber (she/her)

 About

 Dr. Barber’s research explores the way that schools support positive development in adolescents and young adults, and how those supports vary across a variety of social and cultural contexts.
-She has particular interests in role that such contexts play in the development of civic attitudes and behaviors.
+Her primary research strand focuses on the role that such contexts play in the development of civic attitudes and behaviors, while a secondary strand considers how these contexts shape how we conceptualize giftedness, creativity, and talent.
 She is trained in quantitative methodologies and specializes in the use of complex-sample and multilevel techniques to address these questions using large-scale survey data.
 Prior research has been funded by the Spencer Foundation, the National Endowment for the Arts, the AERA Grants Program, and the National Science Foundation.

 Degrees